 This course compares and contrasts the history of New Zealand with the history of its largest and closest neighbour, Australia.
 The course explores the extent to which the neighbours share a history as well as what makes this country distinctive.
 Analysis extends from the Anzac tradition to the idea of Australasia.
-The aim is to understand why New Zealand is closely integrated with Australia today.
+The aim is to understand why New Zealand is closely integrated with Australia today

-P: 30 points at 200-level HIST, or 200-level Ancient History or 200-level MAOR.
+P: Any 30 points at 200 level from HIST, or any 60 points at 200 level from the Schedule V of the BA.
 R: HIST 270

-HIST 335 Tsardom to Empire: Russian History 1480 to 1917 0.25 EFTS
+HIST 335 Tsardom to Empire: Russian History 1480 to 1917

 This course explores aspects of social, political, economic, cultural, religious, and intellectual history of Russia prior to 1917, with a particular emphasis on the autocratic tradition as developed from 1480 onwards.
-The course also investigates the making of the Russian Empire while also examining ways in which political forces unique to Russia shaped the country's cultural specificity in the European context.
+The course also investigates the making of the Russian Empire while also examining ways in which political forces unique to Russia shaped the country's cultural specificity in the European context

-P: 30 points at 200-level HIST, or 200-level Ancient History or 200-level MAOR.
+P: Any 30 points at 200 level from EURA, HIST, or RUSS, or any 60 points at 200 level from the Schedule V of the BA.

 R: HIST 138, HIST 235, HIST 335, RUSS 111, RUSS 235, RUSS 335, EURA 235, EURA 335 EQ: RUSS 335, EURA 335